When to plant Coreopsis in Custer County, ID

 Custer County, Idaho is in USDA Hardiness Zone 5b.
 The average last spring frost is June 18 and first fall frost is September 5.

-Custer County County sits in USDA Zone 5b.
+Custer County sits in USDA Zone 5b.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Custer County County's climate?
+Can Coreopsis grow in Custer County's climate?

 Your Custer County Garden Planner — Free